-Over the past three decades, Michigan has seen unprecedented rises in temperature, heavier rainfalls, and more extreme weather events due to climate change.
+Over the past three decades, Michigan has seen unprecedented rises in temperature, heavier rainfalls and more extreme weather events due to climate change.

 In addition to tackling climate change, we must also take action to fight pollutants that plague our air, land and waterways and poison our drinking water.
 Sadly, Michigan is all too familiar with the dangers that unsafe and polluted drinking water pose for our communities.
 Dangerous levels of toxic per- and polyfluoroalkyl substances (PFAS)—man-made chemicals that are used in many consumer products and industrial applications—are consistently being found across our great state.
-That’s why I joined the bipartisan Congressional PFAS Task Force, which works to urgently address the public health threat created by these dangerous chemicals, protect our communities and ensure access to safe drinking water.
+That’s why I joined the bipartisan Congressional PFAS Task Force, which works urgently to address the public health threat created by these dangerous chemicals, protect our communities and ensure access to safe drinking water.

 More on Environment

 WASHINGTON, D.C. – Today, Congressman Andy Levin (MI-09), member of the House Education and Labor Committee, led 22 of his colleagues in a letter to Speaker Nancy Pelosi and Majority Leader Steny Hoyer urging the inclusion of investments in the Build Back Better Act to assist coal and oil refinery workers impacted by the shift to clean energy.